-The context of this verse is that the Jews planned to have Jesus (peace be on him) humiliated by pursuing his crucifixion with Roman authorities to prove that he was not the Messiah.
-Per popular Jewish belief, the Messiah would conquer Rome.
-But, God caused their plan to fail and according to the Qur’an they were not successful in the crucifixion.
-Instead, Jesus (peace be on him) went to be regarded as the a highly revered holy figure among the billions of Muslims and Christians of the world.
+The context of this verse is that the Jews planned to have Jesus executed by the Romans so that they could prove that he was not the Messiah, whereas God turned their plan against them and according to the Quran they were not successful in the crucifixion.

-Several academics and esoteric scholars have proposed that Biblical accounts allude to Jesus’s survival from crucifixion.
-This is widely known as The Swoon Theory and has the following salient points:
+Several academics and esoteric scholars have proposed that Biblical accounts allude to Jesus’s rescue from the cross and his survival such as follows:

 - Jesus had won the sympathy of some powerful Jews such as St. Nicodemus and Joseph of Arimathea.

 - Roman perfect Pilate had become sympathetic to Jesus and resisted the pressure to crucify him.
 He washed his hands in public to symbolize that he will take no blame in Jesus’s crucifixion (Matthew 27:24).

 - The crucifixion was set for Sabbath when bodies must be taken down before sunset.
 Jesus spent only a few hours on the cross and the Roman guards did not break his legs while they broke the legs of the other two men being crucified (John 19:33).

 - Joseph of Arimathea and St. Nicodemus brought large quantities of healing herbs (Aloe and Myrrh) which were likely used to heal Jesus’s wounds and nurse him back to health (John 19:39).